Bmetrix/ds-vagrant/semestralka-1/README.md

 2. **Open a terminal** in `semestralka-1`.
 3. Run `vagrant up`.
    - This will:
-     - Pull the official `zookeeper:3.7` image and start one ZooKeeper container named `zoonode`.
      - Build a Python-based client image from `./client` and start multiple client containers (`client-1`, `client-2`, etc.).
-   - Watch the logs in your terminal to see each client attempt to choose `green` or `red`.
+   - Watch the logs in your terminal to see each client discover other nodes and choose `green` or `red`.
 4. **Check** how containers are doing:
    - `docker ps` or `vagrant global-status`
 5. **Cleanup** with `vagrant destroy -f`.

 ## How it Works

-- A single ZooKeeper container listens on port 2181.
-- Each client container runs the Python script `color-client.py`.
+- Each client container runs the Python script `color-broadcast.py`.
-- The script checks how many ephemeral znodes currently exist for `green` vs. `red`, and tries to create a new ephemeral node in whichever color still has capacity.
+- The script uses UDP broadcasts to discover other nodes in the network.
+- All nodes wait until every node has been discovered before proceeding.
+- After discovery, each node sorts the list of all IP addresses.
+- Based on position in the sorted list and the COLOR_RATIO, each node determines whether it should be "green" or "red".
-- By design, at most `floor(RATIO*N)` nodes end up assigned green, and the rest are red, **without** a coordinator.
-Race conditions are resolved by ephemeral node creation failing or succeeding atomically.
+- By design, at most `floor(RATIO*N)` nodes end up assigned green, and the rest are red, **without** a central coordinator.